 tips for roasting potatoes

-If you wonder how to roast potatoes?
-Don’t worry; it really is the simplest thing in the world.
-It is as simple as coating them with oil, salt, and other spices then and putting them in a very hot oven.
-Coating them in fat will give you the perfect roasted potato, crispy on the outside and creamy on the inside.
-It is important though that all the potatoes are about the same size.
+- If you wonder how to roast potatoes?
+Don’t worry; it is the simplest thing in the world.
+It is as simple as coating them with oil, salt, and other spices and putting them in a hot oven.

-- If you don’t have small potatoes, cut the ones that you have on hand more or less the same size.
+- If you don’t have small potatoes, cut the ones you have more or less the same small size.

 - I always put parchment paper on my baking trays.
 That way, it is easier to wash the baking sheet, and we do not cook our food directly on aluminum.

-- If your family does not like the taste of the onion so much, mince it and rinse it in super cold water.
+- Working with raw onions.
+If your family does not like the taste of the onion so much, mince it and rinse it in super cold water.
 This takes away the strong bite.

 ROASTED POTATOES AND PICO DE GALLO